HariniDandu/DataDepencyGraph/README.md

-Reverse Engineer a x86 assembly using this data dependency graph tool with IDA Python library
+Reverse Engineer a x86 assembly using this static analysis tool to create data dependency graph with IDA Python library